stephenmcd/mezzanine/docs/caching-strategy.rst

 ``CACHE_SET_DELAY_SECONDS``.
 In this case, no cache entry is returned, which has the effect of essentially faking a cache miss, so that the caller can know to regenerate the cache entry.
-This approach ensures that real cache misses never actually occur, so only one client will ever perform regeneration of a cache entry.
+This approach ensures that cache misses never actually occur and that (almost) only one client will ever perform regeneration of a cache entry.

 Mezzanine's mint cache is based on `this snippet
 <http://djangosnippets.org/snippets/793/>`_ created by